 Some elderly people have reduced reflexes.
 This is most often caused by changes in the muscles and tendons, rather than changes in the nerves.
 Decreased knee jerk or ankle jerk can occur.
 Some changes, such as a positive Babinski's reflex, are not a normal part of aging.

 Involuntary movements (muscle tremors and fine movements called

 ) are more common in the elderly.
-Inactive or immobile elderly people may experience weakness or abnormal sensations ().
+Elderly people who are not active may have weakness or abnormal sensations ().

 Exercise is one of the best ways to slow or prevent problems with the muscles, joints, and bones.
 A moderate exercise program can help you maintain strength, balance, and flexibility.
 Exercise helps the bones stay strong.

-Consult with your health care provider before beginning a new exercise program.
+Talk to your health care provider before starting a new exercise program.

-A well-balanced diet with adequate amounts of calcium is important.
+It is important to eat a well-balanced diet with plenty of calcium.
 Women need to be especially careful to get enough calcium and vitamin D as they age.
-Postmenopausal women and men over age 65 should take 1,200mg of calcium and 400 - 800 international units of vitamin D per day.
+Postmenopausal women and men over age 65 should take 1,200 mg of calcium and 400 to 800 international units (IU) of vitamin D per day.
 If you have osteoporosis, talk to your doctor about prescription treatments.